xtineskim/gateway-api/geps/gep-3139/index.md

 GO
 ```
 type GRPCRouteRule struct {
-    // Timeouts defines the timeouts that can be configured for an GRPC request.
+    // Timeouts defines the timeouts that can be configured for an gRPC request.
     //
     // Support: Extended
     //